Dev.Chan64's Blog

 gpt-4-turbo has translated this article into English.

-This is a design case aimed at implementing cloud-level development experiences and control flows even in on-premise environments.
+This is a design case aimed at implementing a cloud-level development experience and control flow in an on-premise environment.

 Design Philosophy

-I believe that the essence of design is not replicating technology, but transplanting familiar flows into new environments.
+I believe that the essence of design is not to replicate technology, but to transplant familiar flows into new environments.

 This design aimed to create a structure where “the flow itself can be maintained” even in environments where direct use of cloud technologies is not possible.